laisevn/pullrequests/README.md

 # Pullrequests
+This an application to check the pull request openeds and follow what need to review.

+How change the repo?
+  * All repo and token uses env vars, so you need to define your envs and everything is working right.

-To start your Phoenix server:
+Development and start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`